Duality results for Iterated Function Systems with a general family of branches: Introduction

-The holonomic constraint appears in several contexts, not just in discrete dynamic and thermodynamic formalism.
-For instance, we can find an analogous for Lagrangian mechanics, the Aubry-Mather theory.
-In \cite{BG}, \cite{GO} is studied the minimizing measures for a Lagrangian (Mather's Measures) under the constraint
+The holonomic constraint above appears in several contexts, not just in discrete dynamics and thermodynamic formalism.
+For instance, for Lagrangian mechanics, in the Aubry-Mather theory there is an analogous holonomic constraint $\int_{TM} v d\varphi \; d\mu(x,v)=0, \,\forall \, \varphi \in C^1(M).$ In \cite{BG}, \cite{GO} the Mather measures are the measures that minimizes the integral $\int_{TM} L(x,v) \; d\mu(x,v)$ among all the probabilities satisfying the holonomic constraint (usually called holonomic probabilities).
+The discrete version of the Lagrangian holonomic constraint is